scikit-hep/boost-histogram/README.md

 #### Source builds

 For a source build, for example from an "sdist" package, the only requirements are a C++14 compatible compiler.
 The compiler requirements are dictated by Boost.Histogram's C++ requirements: gcc >= 5.5, clang >= 3.8, msvc >= 14.1.
+You should have a version of pip less than 2-3 years old (10+).

 If you are using Python 2.7 on Windows, you will need to use a recent version of Visual studio and force distutils to use it, or just upgrade to Python 3.6 or newer.
 Check the PyBind11 documentation for [more help](https://pybind11.readthedocs.io/en/stable/faq.html#working-with-ancient-visual-studio-2009-builds-on-windows).
 On some Linux systems, you may need to use a newer compiler than the one your distribution ships with.

-Having Numpy before building is recommended (enables multithreaded builds).
+Numpy is downloaded during the build (enables multithreaded builds).
 Boost is not required or needed (this only depends on included header-only dependencies).This library is under active development; you can install directly from GitHub if you would like.

 ```bash
 python -m pip install git+https://github.com/scikit-hep/boost-histogram.git@develop
 ```

-For the moment, you need to uninstall and reinstall to ensure you have the latest version - pip will not rebuild if it thinks the version number has not changed.
-In the future, this may be addressed differently in boost-histogram.

 ## Developing